 In 2002, events beyond our control, good and bad, took a toll on the congregation and like prairie plants, we went into hibernation for a while, awakening for annual meetings, gatherings, and two Peacemaker Pilgrimages, and then retreating.
 Finally in 2012 the conditions were right and like the prairie, we bloomed again.
-We currently have 25 official members and 129 extended "friends".
+We currently have 25 official members, 129 extended "friends", and two active circles.

 The Prairyerth logo was designed by Melinda Perrin in pen and ink based on a diagram from the Conservation Research Institute.
 It represents

 harmony in diversity and